 - To act as an organisational focus for securing research funding from major UK and international funding bodies.

-- To run a Masters in New Political Communication.
+- To run a Masters programme.

 - To recruit and successfully supervise to completion research students in our fields.